First impressions are just as important online as they are face-to-face.

 Now that you’ve fed your imagination with some great examples, it’s time to work on your brand’s killer ‘about us’ page.
 Here are a few tips that you can use on your own site.

 Make a list of objectives

-While most ‘about’ pages contain similar features, think about what the most important messages are for your brand.
+While most ‘about’ pages contain similar features, think about what the most important messages are for your brand that you would want to include on your own page.
 For example: